piotrbernad/PBGroupScrollController/README.md

 # PBGroupScrollController

-Controller that allows great user experiance when scrolling CollectionView down and up.
-Instead of classic scrolling it offers scroll whole page.
+Controller that allows great user experience when scrolling CollectionView down and up.
+Instead of classic scrolling it offers scrolling the whole page.
 Inspired by Feedly app.

 ![image](http://cl.ly/image/2i0H021a1e2I/2.png)